Disney Legend Thurl Ravenscroft brought to life some of your favorite voices in Disney Parks and films. Can you guess where his voice shows up?

-The Haunted Mansion, The Grinch, Elvis Presley, and Tony the Tiger.
-What do all of these items have in common?
+What do The Haunted Mansion, The Grinch, Elvis Presley, and Tony the Tiger all have in common?

 Thurl Ravenscroft.
 Don’t know who that is?